vuejs/docs/src/guide/extras/rendering-mechanism.md

 </div>
 ```

-A child block is tracked inside the parent block's array of dynamic descendents.
+A child block is tracked inside the parent block's array of dynamic descendants.
 This retains a stable structure for the parent block.

 ### Impact on SSR Hydration